 On December 22, 2016, the Company entered into a Note and Warrant Purchase Agreement (the "NWPA") with accredited investors providing for the issuance and sale of up to \$10.0 million of senior secured promissory notes (the "Notes"), which bear interest at a rate of 5% per year and mature December 22, 2017 and warrants (the "Warrants") to acquire an aggregate 2.3 million shares of the Company's common stock at an exercise price of \$3.00 per share, which have a five-year term.
-The Company closed the initial sale and purchase of the Notes and Warrants on December 22, 2016, issuing \$8.35 million aggregate principal amount of Notes and Warrants to acquire up to 1,920,500 shares of the Company's common stock in exchange for \$6.5 million and an aggregate of \$1.85 million of existing unsecured bridge notes issued by the Company in October, November and December 2016.
-The proceeds were first allocated to the warrant liability based on their initial fair value of \$3.3 million with an offsetting amount recorded as a debt discount.
+The Company closed the initial sale and purchase of the Notes and Warrants on December 22, 2016, issuing \$8.35 million aggregate principal amount of Notes and Warrants to acquire up to 1,920,500 shares of the Company's common stock in exchange for \$6.5 million of cash and an aggregate of \$1.85 million of existing unsecured bridge notes issued by the Company in October, November and December 2016.
+The proceeds were first allocated to the warrant liability based on their initial fair value of \$3.3 million with a corresponding amount recorded as a debt discount.
 In addition, the Company incurred \$40,000 of debt issuance costs that have been recorded as a debt discount.
 The debt discount is being amortized into interest expense over the term of the Notes.

 The Company used \$2.4 million of the proceeds from the sale of the Notes to pay off its remaining senior secured bank loans, and will use the remainder for working capital purposes.
-In January 2017, the Company issued the remaining Notes and Warrants for \$1.65 million.
-The proceeds were first allocated to the warrant liability based on their initial fair value of \$0.8 million with an offsetting amount recorded as a debt discount.
+In January 2017, the Company issued the remaining Notes and Warrants for \$1.65 million of cash.